 This post contains affiliate links for your shopping convenience.
 Click to read my full disclosure policy.

 What Tent to Buy

 First and foremost, you need a tent.
 When looking at the size of tent, I generally go for an 8 person tent (like in the photo) as that will fit 4 people nicely.

-A thing to note with tents: when it says how many people it sleeps, imagine people lined up like soldiers sleeping shoulder to shoulder so you always want to double the number that is on the tent box.
+A thing to note with tents: when it says how many people it sleeps, imagine people lined up sleeping shoulder to shoulder so you always want to double the number that is on the tent box.
 You’ll want more room than shoulder to shoulder!